King’s Arms Public House, Martham

 Arthur Harold Dulley was the licensee from 31st October 1939.
 He was from Cromer and had previously been a farmer.
 During his time there he was fined £1 in 1941 for selling liquor out of hours.
 The date he left is unknown.

 Alfred William Tungate was the landlord of the King’s Arms from November 1960 until July 1965.
-Three years later he became the landlord of the Victoria Inn until his retirement in the mid 1970’s after which he lived with his wife Lilian in Broom Close.
+Three years later he became the landlord of the Victoria Inn until his retirement in the mid 1970’s after which he lived with his wife Laura in Broom Close.
 He was an experienced publican having previously been the landlord of the Lancaster Tavern and The Gunner both in Great Yarmouth.

 Robert Swainsbury from Essex was the landlord in 1992/94.